BionicCode/BionicCode.Net/README.md

 ---

 ### AutoResetStream
-A `Stream` decorator that resets the stream's position after red(write access
+A `Stream` decorator that resets the stream's position after read/write access.
+Resets to the optionally provided `SeekOrigin` assigned to `AutoResetStream.ResetOrigin`

 #### Example